-Early Tuesday, gunmen entered the family's home and opened fire, killing Angulo Cordova's mother, sister and aunt.
-Angulo Cordova's brother was injured in the shooting and later died in a hospital.
+Very early Tuesday, gunmen entered the family's home and opened fire, killing Angulo Cordova's mother, sister and a third relative, the state-run Notimex news agency reported.
+Angulo Cordova's brother was injured in the shooting, the agency said.

 Angulo Cordova was the only military fatality in last week's operation against Beltran Leyva in Cuernavaca, Mexico.
 Six other drug cartel members also died in the confrontation.